 Bursting with zesty lemon flavour combined with sweet coconut, these delicious muffins are light yet moist, and so moreish!

 Summer is almost here so I wanted to share a recipe to celebrate the occasion.
-What better way than with these zesty and sweet lemon and coconut muffins!
+What better way than with these zesty and sweet lemon coconut muffins!

 Natural Coconut Flavour